-Entry Level Course of Studies (60 credits)
+Equivalency Level Course of Studies (60 credits)

-Entry level courses are specifically designed for students who do not have a bachelor's degree in music therapy and are not Board Certified Music therapists (MT-BC).
+Equivalency level courses are specifically designed for students who do not have a bachelor's degree in music therapy.
 These courses begin with a series of theories, processes and practices courses (500-level courses).
-Upon successful completion of these courses, along with completion of graduate clinical training and demonstration of proficiency, on piano, guitar, and voice (through diagnostic examination administered by music therapy faculty [consult department handbook for specific guidelines]), the student becomes eligible to enroll in Graduate Internship (MUT521-25).
-During the internship, the student undertakes courses at the Advanced Level, electing whether to complete the LPC or Professional Track.
+Upon successful completion of these courses, along with completion of graduate clinical training and demonstration of proficiency, on piano, guitar, and voice (through diagnostic examination administered by music therapy faculty [consult department handbook for specific guidelines]), the student becomes eligible to enroll in Graduate Internship.
+During and after the internship, the student undertakes courses at the Advanced Level.